We went on a mini trekking tour of Perito Moreno Glacier on our second day in Calafate.

-Similar to kayaking in a glacier-fed lake, we thought the temperatures would be cold but they were, again, in the mid-60s.
+Similar to kayaking in a glacier-fed lake, we thought the temperatures would be cold, but they were in the mid-60s.
 A light jacket and breathable hiking pants would have been perfect.

-From the storage hut, we walked a short distance across the rocky shoreline to get fitted with crampons.
+We walked a short distance from the storage hut across the rocky shoreline to get fitted with crampons.

-The crampons were metal contraptions that strapped to our shoes, sort of like detachable roller skates of the 80s.
+Crampons are metal contraptions that were strapped to our shoes, sort of like detachable roller skates of the 80s.

-Crampons do not bend and in order to walk, you have to move like a stick figure, punching your feet into the earth (or ice).
-It’s a movement that you want to avoid if you have a broken toe like I did.
+Crampons do not bend, and in order to walk, you have to move like a stick figure, punching your feet into the earth (or ice).
+It’s a movement you want to avoid if you have a broken toe like I did.

 I had no choice but to continue on the trek.

 The top of the glacier was crumbly yet dense and hard.
-It was uneven which made walking difficult because my ankles kept turning over, like when you sprain an ankle.
-I exited the glacier with no new injuries but I was wondering how many more days of hiking, etc. my broken toe could handle.
+It was uneven, which made walking difficult because my ankles kept turning over, like when you sprain an ankle.
+I exited the glacier with no new injuries, but I was wondering how many more days of hiking my broken toe could handle.

 We trekked on the glacier for 45 minutes, occasionally stopping to take a photograph.

-There were tiny creeks on top of the glacier and the water in the creeks is as pure as it gets.
+There were tiny creeks on top of the glacier, and the water in the creeks was as pure as it gets.